SocialCareData/data-exchange-standard/README.md

 This applies to all agencies and organisations covered by relevant safeguarding and wellbeing legislation e.g. social care, health, welfare, education, etc.

-It provides a profile of the [FHIR Parameters resource](https://hl7.org/fhir/parameters.html) as request and response payload:
+It provides a profile of the [FHIR Parameters resource](https://hl7.org/fhir/parameters.html) as request payload:

 - Constrained variant of [$match](https://hl7.org/fhir/operation-patient-match.html) operation.
 - Extends query with "reason" code - with values from an agreed vocabulary / codelist.
-- Response indicates whether the person is known to the system, and whether there is an active sevice involvement, with contact details for further information.
+- Response indicates whether the person is known to the system, with basic details of sevice involvements, and with contact details for further information.

 Around this technical specificiation, there are a set of conditions which are required to support trusted machine-to-machine data exchange that is proportionate and effective.
 These are being explored under [Information Governance](https://github.com/SocialCareData/taxonomy/blob/main/information_governance.md).